james-crowley/circleci-boot-camp/README.md

 ## Ready to Get Started?

-Take the first step towards mastery by exploring [Lab 1](/lab-1/README.md) and embarking on your journey with CircleCI and AWS.
+Take the first step towards mastery by exploring [Lab 1](/lab-1/README.md) and embarking on your journey with CircleCI.
 Let's revolutionize software delivery together!